mistrello96/ctns/README.md

 from Windows CMD/Power Shell.

-Remember to specify a path to a file for the network dump if needed.
+Remember to specify a path to a file for the network dump.

 You can alternatively clone the repo, navigate to the ctns/ctns folder and run